christophedominik/starter-hugo-academic/content/project/PoshBee/index.md

 ---
 title: PoshBee
-summary: Pan-European assessment, monitoring, and mitigation of stressors on the health of bees
+summary: "Pan-European assessment, monitoring, and mitigation of stressors on the health of bees"

 tags:
 - PoshBee
 - Current